Nifedipine

 Pharmacokinetics of nifedipine in pregnancy

 Nifedipine undergoes hepatic metabolism via CYP3A4.
 Pregnancy increases CYP3A4 activity and hepatic blood flow, leading to higher clearance.
 Particularly in the second and third trimester, a decrease of maternal nifedipine concentrations is observed.
-Peak levels may be 50% lower compared to non‑pregnant individuals.
+Peak levels may be 50% lower compared to nonpregnant individuals.
 Interindividual variability is large, therefore on an individual basis, it may be considered to increase the dosage of nifedipine.
 Nifedipine crosses the placenta, exposing the foetus about 78% of the maternal concentration.
+Several PBPK or semi-mechanistic models have been developed, but due to incomplete pregnancy input data and limited validation they were not used as the primary basis for dosing decisions, therefore clinical PK studies underpinned the conclusions.

 Benefits and risk with proposed dose adjustments